 We now turn from this overall picture of the process and zoom in on the incidents and on the controlled and animated sensegiving efforts made by each actor in this process.
 Critical meetings were held between managers from the buying and supplying firms, in which enactments of Bravo’s capabilities and commitment were formed among employees in Alpha and altered with regard to recognising collaborative opportunities and the possible application of Bravo’s skills.
 The micro-processes that generated these changes typically unfolded as proactive “moves”.
 Such moves were initiated when Bravo made suggestions that Alpha’s engineers had not thought of for changing the materials used and the cabling design.
 Bravo’s efforts were noticed by the development teams, and especially by the purchasing manager who saw an opportunity in this to “sell” Bravo to other development teams.
 This unfolded largely as animated sensegiving processes.
 However, these animated processes are also linked to controlled sensemaking processes.
 This series of events led to increased recognition of the supplier’s capabilities by Alpha’s development engineers.
 This indicates a mobilisation process, in which still more constituents formed positive opinions of Bravo and were willing to communicate their opinions to others, spurring a positive view among Alpha’s development engineers of the Bravo collaboration.
 Maitlis (2005) described these as discursive constructions of reality, or accounts that are socially constructed as individuals talk and share their experience of a phenomenon.
 These accounts help members of an organisation make sense of events by constructing an ordered understanding of events and by enabling action.
 In our case, accounts of Bravo and its skills helped both the senior purchasing officer and the engineering teams relate to the supplier.
 In turn, this produced more accounts, which in this case were positive and helped direct positive attention towards the supplier.
-This positive attention increased internal recognition, which in turn was important for enrolling more actors.
-However, although this process may appear to be a virtuous circle, it is important to acknowledge the agency of at least two groups of protagonists involved in it: First, the internal category manager initiated the meetings between the various development teams at Alpha and the sales engineers at Bravo, raising the issue of collaboration; while the vice president of purchasing provided maneuvering room for the senior purchaser and supported his actions.
+This positive attention increased internal recognition in the buying firm, which in turn was important for enrolling more actors.
+However, although this process may appear to be a virtuous circle, it is important to acknowledge the agency of at least two groups of protagonists involved in it: First, the internal category manager initiated the meetings between the various development teams at Alpha and the sales engineers at Bravo, raising the issue of collaboration; while the vice president of purchasing provided manoeuvring room for the senior purchaser and supported his actions.
 Second, Bravo took initiatives to position itself advantageously in this development.
 We will discuss these protagonists in turn.

 The role of the purchasing department in the status development processes